 Why Do They Need the Money?

-A lot of people don’t have enough money in savings to weather multiple financial setbacks although encouraging them to start an emergency fund is golden advice.
-And, they may genuinely need the assistance just to get by this difficult time in their lives.
+Many people don’t have enough money in savings to weather multiple financial setbacks, although encouraging them to start an emergency fund is golden advice.
+And, they may genuinely need assistance to get by this difficult time in their lives.

-Although most people will act like they have a really good reason to need money from you when they ask for it, some instances may not be as desperate as they’re made out to be.
-The fact of the matter is, some people – including your closest loved ones and friends – may simply rely on others to bail them out of bad situations, even if their poor decisions got them there in the first place.
+Although most people will act like they have an excellent reason to need money from you when they ask for it, some instances may not be as desperate as they’re made out to be.
+The fact of the matter is, some people – including your closest loved ones and friends – may rely on others to bail them out of bad situations, even if their poor decisions got them there in the first place.

 - Gambling addiction